Platinum All-Time High

 Platinum All-Time High: The 2008 Record

-Platinum's all-time high of approximately $2,290 per ounce was set in March 2008, driven by a perfect storm of South African mine shutdowns during the Eskom power crisis and peak automotive demand for diesel catalytic converters.
-Unlike gold, platinum has never come close to reclaiming its record -- a stark example of how structural demand shifts can permanently alter a metal's pricing trajectory.
+Platinum's all-time high of approximately $2,276 per ounce was set in March 2008, driven by South African mine shutdowns during the Eskom power crisis and peak automotive demand for diesel catalytic converters.
+Unlike gold, which has repeatedly broken to new record highs, platinum has never come close to reclaiming its 2008 peak.
+This is a stark example of how structural demand shifts permanently alter a metal's pricing trajectory.

 Buy Platinum Online